BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 <p>
 von Neumann was ethnically and culturally Jewish.
 He was, however, more or less religiously agnostic.
-One could say he was one of long line of areligious jewish intellectual titans.
+He was one of long line of areligious jewish intellectual titans.
 On his deathbed, he literally opted for Pascal's Wager and got --TODO add what he got (last rites?).
 Logically-minded to the end, he said "So long as there is the possibility of eternal damnation for nonbelievers it is more logical to be a believer at the end."¹
 </p>

 <p>He escaped Hungary before The Holocaust.
-Defeating Nazism was a deeply personal mission.</p>
+Defeating Nazism was a deeply personal thing.</p>

-<p>He also saw firsthand the effects of Soviet-era communism kickin' off right next door.
+<p>He also saw firsthand the effects of Soviet-era communism kicking off next door.
 Ukraine, which borders Hungary, joined the USSR in 1922 while he was still living in Hungary.
 In fact, nearly all the Union Republics of the Soviet Union had joined the USSR by the time von Neumann left for America in 1930 (https://en.wikipedia.org/wiki/Republics_of_the_Soviet_Union).